Wastewater Department Collection System

 The U.S. and Ohio Environmental Protection Agencies mandates the degree of treatment that the wastewater plant must achieve.
 The Village is issued a National Pollutant Discharge Elimination System (NPDES) permit which sets effluent (discharge) limitations, monitoring requirements and additional requirements for influent (raw wastewater), upstream, downstream, and biosolids.
 The Village is required by the Clean Water Act to meet treatment standards or face court action to come into compliance with these requirements.
 If compliance is not met or treatment is inadequate, there can be fines of up to tens of thousands of dollars per day or per violation levied against the Village.

 The Ohio EPA requires the treatment plant must be under the supervision of a Class III State certified operator.
-All six staff members currently hold various levels of certification.
-(1 Class III, 2 Class I) Information and training gained from this schooling helps the personnel maintain the equipment at the wastewater treatment plant.
-This includes approximately 20 pumps and controls, mechanical bar screen, grit collector, numerous gear reducers, air blowers, collector mechanisms, generator, chlorinators, boiler, many smaller items, building maintenance, and grounds keeping.
+Two staff members currently hold various levels of certification.
+(1 Class III and one Class I) Information and training gained from this schooling helps the personnel maintain the equipment at the wastewater treatment plant.
+This includes approximately 20 pumps and controls, mechanical bar screen, grit collector, numerous gear reducers, air blowers, collector mechanisms, generator, UV system, boiler, many smaller items, building maintenance, and grounds keeping.